Direct market: 2020s

 In 2020, the COVID-19 pandemic resulted in public health authorities in affected regions ordering non-essential retail sectors and businesses closed for the interim.
 Diamond Comic Distributors announced on March 24, 2020, a full suspension of distributing published material and related merchandise as of April 1, 2020, until further notice.
 As Diamond has a near-monopoly on printed comic book distribution in North America, this was described as an "extinction-level event" that threatened to drive the entire specialized comic book retail sector out of business.
 As a result, publishers like IDW Publishing and Dark Horse Comics suspended publication of their periodicals while DC Comics explored distribution alternatives, including an increased focus on online retail of digital material.
 On April 17, 2020, DC announced that two new distributors would be shipping their comic books — Lunar Distribution and UCS Comic Distributors, which are owned by Discount Comic Book Service and Midtown Comics, respectively.
 On April 28, 2020, Diamond announced that shipping to retailers would resume on May 20, after a seven-week shutdown.

+During this period, direct market communication also expanded through independent digital media curators.
+Online channels, such as Near Mint Condition hosted by Omar Valdivieso, began collaborating with major publishers to host official collected edition reader polls, preview upcoming catalog solicitations, and bridge communication between publishers and the direct market fan community.